Minakshi2496/Competition-File/README.md

 11. Do same for loading gene_names file in next line.
 Enter the path to gene_names file

     For example: on our machine the dataset was in ‘Download’ folder in ‘My Computer’.
-Therefore, the path we used is  "C:\Users\vineet\Downloads\data_tr.txt" for         dataset and "C:\Users\vineet\Downloads\gene_names.txt" for gene names
+Therefore, the path we used is  "C:\Users\vineet\Downloads\trainingdata.txt"     for dataset, and "C:\Users\vineet\Downloads\gene_names.txt" for gene names

 12. Run the code and it will give the clusters in predictions2 variable